 The South Carolina Secretary of State Business Search will help you choose a name that is unique for your business.
 Customers will know you best by the name you choose.
 It’s more than just a name that you use to file tax returns.
 You need to think about it.

-The registry contains information that is up-to-date with all commercial activity in South Carolina.
-The database includes all types of businesses .
+The registry contains up-to-date information on all commercial activity in South Carolina.
+The database includes all types of businesses.

 - Limited liability companies (LLCs).